-Phase 4: Testing and quality assurance
+Step 4: Testing and Quality Assurance

 Testing and Quality Assurance are essential elements of a successful app development process.
 And these steps need not be carried out only after the development.
 On the contrary, it is best to integrate testing and QA from the beginning of the project and carry it out simultaneously throughout the SDLC.